 - pain when chewing or swallowing

 Facial swelling and fever along with severe tooth pain may indicate an abscess.
-Call your dentist or healthcare provider right away for these symptoms, especially if breathing and swallowing become difficult.
+You may want to contact a dentist or healthcare professional right away for these symptoms, especially if breathing and swallowing become difficult.

-These issues aren’t very common, but they may lead to pain on one side of your jaw.
-If there isn’t a clear reason for your pain, your healthcare provider may want to rule out these causes.
+While uncommon, rare issues may lead to pain on one side of your jaw.
+If there isn’t a clear reason for your pain, a healthcare professional may want to rule out these causes.

 This chronic condition generally results from abnormal pressure on the trigeminal nerve.
 This pressure can prevent the nerve from functioning properly, leading to severe pain.
 An injury or brain abnormality can also cause the condition.

-Trigeminal neuralgia is most common in women and people above the age of 50.
+Trigeminal neuralgia is most common in females and people above the age of 50.
 The primary symptom is severe pain that usually occurs on one side of your face.

 This pain may:

 - occur when you touch your face or move facial muscles, even minimally

 - produce shooting, jabbing, or shock-like sensations